ttranatping/p1mfa-serverprofile/README.md

 PingFederate server profile which configures P14C for 1FA (using html form adapter and P14C PCV), and 2FA (using the new P14C MFA Adapter).

 ## P14C Configuration
-1. Instantiate your own override.env from override.env.template.
-2. Configure an MFA only Authentication Policy.
+1. Configure an MFA only Authentication Policy.
      - Example name: "MFA-Only-Policy".
-3. Create 2x OAuth clients in P14C as instructed by the p14c adapter.
+2. Create 2x OAuth clients in P14C as instructed by the p14c adapter.
      - Worker app
        - Example name: PF Adapter Worker Client
        - Roles: Identity Data Admin